Ankalayya-Chinta/digital14_assignment/README.md

-# digital14
+## digital14
-A new Flutter project.
+Flutter app for Digital14 using SeatGeek

+## Usability
+Works on iOS, Android and Web

 ## Architecture
 Clean Architecture